manabu-hirano/logdrive/README.md

     [root@localhost tests]# diff -r /mnt/timetravel-1/root/ /mnt/timetravel-2/root/
     Only in /mnt/timetravel-2/root/: .bash_history
     Only in /mnt/timetravel-2/root/: test.txt
-       [ THE ABOVE RESULT DIFFER IN SOME CASES ]
+       [ THE ABOVE RESULT MAY DIFFER BECAUSE OF YOUR ACTIONS ON THE VIRTUAL MACHINE ]

     [root@localhost ]# cat /mnt/timetravel-2/root/test.txt
     THIS IS THE TEST
     [root@localhost ]#

-You will found the difference in .bash_history and the newly created file "test.txt".
+At least, you will found the differences in .bash_history and in the newly created file "test.txt".

-Finally, we have to unmount the restored devices and to remove the LogDrive instance as follows.
+Finally, unmount the restored devices and to remove the LogDrive instance as follows.
+This step cannot be skipped.

     [root@localhost tests]# tap-ctl list
     6368  0    0 timetravel /benchmark/preservation-vm-1.img:1521826741